DavidTheExplorer/Hooks-System/README.md

 @Override
 public void onEnable()
 {
-    HookService hookService = HookSystemAPI.createHookService(this);
+    HookService hookService = HookSystemAPI.getService(this);

-    //Register LuckPerms' hook.
+    //Register the hook of LuckPerms.
 LuckPerms isn't on the server? disable the plugin. hookService.register(new LuckPermsHook(), disablePlugin(this));

     //later, do something if LuckPerms is on the server.